opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/migrating-from-other_clouds-to-cce.md

 ## Prerequisites

 * The source and target Kubernetes clusters must run version **1.10 or higher**.
-* An **OBS bucket** on Open Telekom Cloud is required and **Access credentials (AK/SK)** with proper permissions.
+* An **OBS bucket** on T Cloud Public is required and **Access credentials (AK/SK)** with proper permissions.
 Same counts if any alternative S3-compliant object-storage instead of OBS.
 * Both the source and target clusters need network access to the chosen object storage.
 * The **source cluster must be healthy**, with no abnormal pods running.
 * The **target CCE cluster must not contain conflicting resources**, since Velero will not overwrite existing objects.